Deviation from Slow-Roll Regime in the EGB Inflationary Models with $r\sim N_e^{-1}$: Application

-The satisfaction of the equation is possible by two ways: \begin{enumerate} \item if $C_2\neq 0$ we can suppose $V_{eff}=C_{eff}\exp\left(-\frac{C_2}{N_e+N_0}\right)$ \item and if $C_2= 0$ we can suppose $V_{eff}=\frac{C_{eff}}{N_e+N_0}$. \end{enumerate} In \cite{Pozdeeva:2021iwc}, we considered exponential presentation of effective potential with second order tensor-to-scalar ratio $r\sim1/(N_e+N_0)^2$.
-After choice of tensor-to-scalar ratio the form of potential will related with choice of nonminimal coupling \eqref{r_i} by the way:
+In~\cite{Pozdeeva:2021iwc}, the exponential presentation of effective potential with second order tensor-to-scalar ratio $r\sim1/(N_e+N_0)^2$ was considered.
+After~the choice of tensor-to-scalar ratio, the form of the potential will be related to the choice of nonminimal coupling \eqref{r_i} by

-At the same time the function $\xi$ can be presented through the effective potential and the tensor-to-scalar ratio:
+At the same time, the function $\xi$ can be presented through the effective potential and the tensor-to-scalar ratio:

-The dependence of slow-roll parameters $\epsilon_1$, $\zeta_1$, $\delta_1$ from $N_e+N_0$ related with the effective potential, the function of nonminimal coupling and the tensor-to-scalar ratio:
+The dependence of slow-roll parameters $\epsilon_1$, $\zeta_1$, $\delta_1$ from $N_e+N_0$ related with the effective potential, { the tensor-to-scalar ratio and the~nonminimal coupling function:}

-We suppose that at the end of inflation the nonminimal coupling function tends to $1$.
-To simplify analyze dealing only with Gauss-Bonnet coupling we consider case of constant coupling $F=1$.
-In this case, the expressions for the slow-roll parameters $\epsilon_1$ and $\delta_1$ can be simplified as follows
+We suppose that at the end of inflation, the nonminimal coupling function tends to $1$.
+To~simplify the analysis of only dealing with Gauss--Bonnet coupling, we consider the case of constant coupling.
+In~this case, the~expressions for the slow-roll parameters $\epsilon_1$ and $\delta_1$ can be simplified as follows:

 the slow-roll parameters $\zeta_{i}$ are absent.
 We assume that in the case of